riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 2. Clone this repository
 3. Set up the necessary configuration files (Keepalived configs for primary and backups)
 4. Run `docker compose up -d` to start the system
-5. Access the service via the Virtual IP (172.18.0.2) on the appropriate port
+5. Access the service via the Virtual IP (localhost) on the appropriate port

 ## Using curl to Set and Get Values